 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Colorectal Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-Colorectal cancer begins when normal cells in the lining of the colon or rectum change and grow uncontrollably, forming a mass called a tumor.
+Colorectal cancer begins when healthy cells in the lining of the colon or rectum change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
-These changes usually take years to develop; however, when a person has an uncommon inherited syndrome (see Risk Factors), changes can occur within months to years.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
+These changes usually take years to develop.
+However, when a person has an uncommon inherited syndrome (see Risk Factors and Prevention), changes can occur within months to years.
 Both genetic and environmental factors can cause the changes.

 Anatomy of the colon and rectum